ghc/ghc/docs/users_guide/ghci.rst

 is possible to break automatically when an exception is thrown, even if it is thrown from within compiled code (see :ref:`ghci-debugger-exceptions`).

+.. ghc-flag:: -fbreak-points
+    :shortdesc: :ref:`Insert breakpoints in the GHCi debugger <ghci-debugger>`
+    :type: dynamic
+    :reverse: -fno-break-points
+    :category: interactive
+    :default: enabled for GHCi

+    This flag's purpose is to allow disabling breakpoint insertion with the reverse form.

 .. _breakpoints: